Business continuity: understand your risks from data loss

 That’s one reason business risk mitigation planning – or business continuity planning – is emerging as a top priority in the wake of rising cyber attacks targeting small businesses.

-Small business backup plans often aren’t built to protect productivity.
+Small business data loss protection often isn’t built to protect productivity.

 Businesses of all sizes know access to files and data is critical to day-to-day workflows, collaboration, innovation and customer service.
-Yet, small business backup strategies often lack an endpoint cloud backup solution, which means these organizations are not prepared to prevent a disruption to employee productivity.
+Yet, small business data loss protection strategies often lack a solution that protects employee computers, which means these organizations are not prepared to prevent a disruption to employee productivity.

 In your small business, your files are your work and the access to those files is critical to perform your day-to-day workflows, collaborative productivity, customer service and creating new value and innovation.